Minneapolis police chief says all four officers involved in George Floyd’s death bear responsibility

 Houston Police Chief Art Acevedo told CNN he wants his department to provide escort services when George Floyd’s body returns to the city for his burial.

-“It’s going to be a big deal for our city to bring him back home,” Acevedo told CNN’s Don Lemon Sunday night.
+“It’s going to be a big deal for our city to bring him back home,” Acevedo said Sunday night.
 “We want to make sure that the family is safe, that the movement is safe and most importantly, we want to make sure that the family knows that we are here for them to support at this time.”

 This is the first time, Acevedo said, that he’s seen police union leaders speak out like this, and he says that gives him hope for change.